 [Update October 2020: The portions of the Plumas National Forest affected by North Complex Fire, in which Bald Rock is located, ARE CLOSED THROUGH MARCH 2023 to hiking, hunting, camping, and fishing due to ongoing recovery efforts]

-Bald Rock is a prominent fixture along the skyline of certain parts of Lake Oroville and is particularly visible from Feather Falls.
+Bald Rock is a granite batholith that is a prominent fixture along the skyline of certain parts of Lake Oroville and is particularly visible from Feather Falls.
 It's a beautiful vista point on a clear day.
 Because it's a fairly large area, Bald Rock is a perfect place for hiking and backpacking!
+Enjoy Oroville's "Half Dome without the crowds"!

 Enjoy spectacular views overlooking Oroville Lake and the Sacramento Valley.
 Children of all ages will have fun searching for the “snailrock” or sitting inside the shelter, complete with a